deleterium/DASC-for-Signum/Assembly-syntax.md

-# DASC assembly language syntax
+# DASC assembly language syntax and examples

 ## Comments
 Any text placed after a ` # `, including the # symbol, is a comment and will not be parsed.